 This work is intended to provide medical radiography programs with an economical textbook that focuses on the practical aspects of digital radiography, limited in scope to information that will be pertinent to each graduating student as he or she enters into clinical practice.
-Nearly all textbooks to date claiming the title "digital radiography" have dealt primarily with the managerial aspects of the topic at the expense of any practical information on how digital imaging actually works and its clinical implications for the daily practice of radiography.
+Most textbooks to date claiming the title "digital radiography" have dealt primarily with the managerial aspects of the topic at the expense of any practical information on how digital imaging actually works and its clinical implications for the daily practice of radiography.

 Since no other books have yet filled this need, much of this information has originated primarily from direct contact by the author with scientists at Philips Healthcare, FujiMed and CareStream Health (previously Kodak), who were directly involved in actually developing these technologies, in addition to numerous "white papers" published by companies that produce digital radiography equipment.
-These sources are all listed at the end of the book in the References.
+These sources are all listed at the end of the book in References.

-A much more extensive treatment of the subject is found in Radiography in the Digital Age (Charles C Thomas, Publisher, Ltd., 2018), a work by this author of over 900 pages that provides experimental evidence and in-depth explanations for all the various aspects of digital technology of interest to the radiographer, in addition to the underlying physics of radiography, principles of exposure and technique, and a thorough coverage of radiation biology and protection.
+A much more extensive treatment of the subject is found in Radiography in the Digital Age also published by Charles C. Thomas, a work by this author of over 850 pages that provides experimental evidence and in-depth explanations for all the various aspects of digital technology of interest to the radiographer, in addition to the underlying physics of radiography, principles of exposure and technique, and a thorough coverage of radiation biology and protection.
 Many of the lucid illustrations in this textbook are borrowed here to make digital radiography comprehensible to the student, but in this textbook we focus only on digital topics and state the facts with such brief explanatory material as each topic will allow.
+While Radiography in the Digital Age covers three to four courses in the radiography curriculum, Digital Radiography in Practice is specifically designed for a single course (or unit) in digital radiography.